Support Home Experiment Builder Experiment Tree Nodes

 Default behaviours are the types of information that are passed back to your recruitment service, such as Survey Codes or Session IDs, or presented to your participant, such as Completion Codes.

-If you are using Prolific, SONA or another integrated recruitment service, you only need to enter your return URL in the above settings, because Gorilla will automatically send other required information back.
+If you are using Prolific, SONA, or another integrated recruitment service, you only need to enter the Onward URL in the above settings, because Gorilla will automatically send other required information back.

-If disabled, this information will not be sent automatically by Gorilla.
+If the 'Disable default behaviour' setting is toggled on, this information will not be sent automatically by Gorilla.
 Instead you must manually configure the settings above.
-Without this, you will be unable to validate which participants have completed the study or have been rejected, and so you may end up paying participants who have been rejected.
+Without doing this manual configuration, you will be unable to validate which participants have completed the study or have been rejected, and so you may end up paying participants who have been rejected.
 If you select this setting, take care to ensure your manual configuration works correctly!

 Reject Node

-The Reject Node marks an end-point of your experiment and functions similarly to the Finish Node.
+The Reject Node marks the end-point of your experiment for participants whose data you do not want to collect.

 Image of a Reject node when added to the Experiment Tree